GVP IOEtxender (high-speed serial an LPT)

 Removing the BigRam+ for the remaining tests yielded a slightly more stable system, but the errors started coming back.
 I think I formatted the drive and installed the OS too many times, I was clicking and editing things while doing other things without thinking about it.
 The system would last a little longer with each tweak, then it would just get worse.
 It’s really strange, my Amiga 2000 with a GVP Accelerator installed without a problem, ever!.
 For some reason, I thought the A3000D was going to be open shut case once the repairs were done.
 This was not the case.

 I had a batch of 514402AZ-60 ZIP modules, which are supposed to be static column RAM, but are not.
 I thought maybe a homogeneous block of chips might help the stability, also I had 16MB’s of it.
 A 10% fast ram speed loss for system stability I can live with.

-I was reading though other people’s issues, when an article about problems with Ramsey/Super DMAC revisions.
-They are paired chips, according to many.
+I was reading through other people’s issues when an article about problems with Ramsey/Super DMAC revisions.
+The chips are paired, according to many.
 Others state that sometimes the mixed bag works.
 I pulled my Ramsey and returned the original Ramsey.
-Well +1 to the Paired Chips theory, system is rock solid.
+Well +1 to the Paired Chips theory, the system is rock solid.